ag843/ag843.github.io/projects.md

 ---
 ### Toyota Material Handling

-For my Master of Engineering Capstone Project, I am working with a team to develop a Python-based solution to streamline domestic part ordering for Toyota Material Handling.
-Our goal is to optimize inventory management processes by automating parts classification and order recommendations.
-This project has strengthened my experience applying data-driven solutions to real-world supply chain challenges, with a focus on practical operational improvements.
+For my Master of Engineering Capstone Project, I am working with a team to modernize and automate the parts ordering system at Toyota Material Handling.
+We are developing a Python-based classification tool, supported by a SQL database, to streamline part categorization within their "Plan for Every Part" (PFEP) system.
+Our tool uses historical ordering data, supplier distance, lead time, and usage variability to recommend optimized ordering strategies, aligning with Toyota’s lean manufacturing and continuous improvement principles.
+The project focuses on local suppliers to the Indiana plant and aims to reduce inventory costs, improve inventory turnover, and minimize manual categorization errors.
+In addition to the backend automation, we are building a user-friendly interface and Power BI dashboards to help operational teams quickly visualize parts data and track key performance metrics.
+This experience has strengthened my skills in supply chain analytics, database management, and the application of lean principles to large-scale industrial operations.

 ---
 ### [Crop Classification App](https://ee-ashnagupta.projects.earthengine.app/view/cultivate-land-prediction)